Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 The curved scores will be posted on Canvas (not Gradescope) usually within 24 hours of the raw exam scores being posted.

-Regrade requests on Exams that result in points changes will be reflected in the curved scores on Canvas. **However, it may take up to one week for curved scores to be updated.**
+Regrade requests on Exams that result in points changes will eventually be reflected in the curved scores on Canvas. **However, it may take up to one week for curved scores to be updated.**

 ## Regrade Requests

 Regrade Requests can be submitted on Gradescope within one week of an assignment's scores being posted.
 Regrade requests cannot be accepted for any reason after the regrade request deadline.
+The course staff **will not revisit old assignments at the end of the semester**, even if it would bump you up a letter grade.

 Regrade requests are for when **the existing rubric was applied incorrectly**.
 The following will be considered frivolous regrade requests and will be rejected without further consideration: